+But what is the purpose of a tachymeter?
 Back then, a tachymeter was first introduced as an additional function featured on a chronograph watch.
 The first chronograph watch was invented by a French watchmaker in 1821 named Nicolas Mathieu Rieussec.
-But the manufacturing process took some time until 1913.
+However, the manufacturing process took some time until 1913.

 A tachymeter is a watch feature that allows the wearer to measure speed using elapsed time over a known distance.
-It’s not as complicated as it seems although you might be wondering how to use a tachymeter and define a certain speed using the scale inscribed around the bezel or the outer dial of the watch.
+It’s not as complicated as it seems although you might be wondering how to use a watch tachymeter and define a certain speed using the scale inscribed around the bezel or the outer dial of the watch.

 However, a chronograph doesn’t always come with a tachymeter scale.
-The tachymeter bezel is actually an exceptional feature for a chronograph watch that would elevate its performance.
+The tachymeter bezel is actually an additional feature for a chronograph watch that would elevate its performance.
 To put it simply, a chronograph is a stopwatch while a tachymeter is a speed measurement device.

-In an hour, there are 3600 seconds and this is going to be applied to the formula.
-It defines a tachymeter dial is equal to 3600 divided by the elapsed time in seconds.
+In an hour, there are 3600 seconds and you need this information to work on the formula.
+It defines that a tachymeter dial is equal to 3600 divided by the elapsed time in seconds.
 As a result, the printed tachymeter scale is valid for all time up to one minute from approximately seven seconds.

 Then, stop the chronograph when the object reaches point B. This is where you need to read the bezel to know the speed.
 Find where the second hand is on the minute track and that would tell the speed of the object.
 The indicated number on the chronograph tells about the seconds passed while the tachymeter scale corresponds to the speed traveled.